 being affected are offered proper remuneration and only then go forth with the projects.

 Sooner or later, we have to come to terms with the fact that our state has huge hydropower

 potential and that we are neither agriculturally very successful nor highly gifted

 with resources like coal or petroleum.
 Instead of being shortsighted or too emotional,

 we should look at the long term gains of harnessing our water resources.
 If handled

-properly, these HEPs will take our economically weak and centre-
+properly, these HEPs will take our economically weak and centre-dependant state to

 Kaya (on email)

 Arunachal Pradesh, the land of rising sun that I have always been proud of.
 But I